Memet Kiliç

-Memet Kiliç, also Memet Kılıç (* January 24 1967 in Malatya, Turkey), is a German lawyer and politician (Alliance 90/The Greens).
+Memet Kiliç, also Memet Kılıç (born 24 January 1967 in Malatya, Turkey), is a German lawyer and politician (Alliance 90/The Greens).
 From 2009 to 2013, he was a member of the German Bundestag.

 Activities

 Until 2023, Kılıç worked at a Heidelberg law firm specializing in international private law, European law, and immigration law.
 He is a member of the bar associations in Karlsruhe and Ankara.
 He received his legal training at Ankara University and Heidelberg University, where he also earned a Master of Laws degree.

 From 2004 to 2009, he represented the Green Party on the Heidelberg City Council.
 Kılıç is a member of the German-Turkish Lawyers' Association and the Council of Europe's Committee of Experts on Migration.
 He served on the Broadcasting Council of Südwestrundfunk (SWR) from 1998 to 2008 and on the advisory board for Leadership Development of the German Armed Forces from 2000 to 2009.
 In addition to legal articles, Kılıç also published numerous political essays and articles in various regional and national media outlets.

 Memet Kılıç ran as a citizen with German and Turkish nationality in both the federal election 2005 and the federal election 2009 in the constituency Pforzheim for Alliance 90/The Greens.
 In 2009 he was elected to the Bundestag via the state list Baden-Württemberg.
 He was a member of the Internal Affairs Committee and the Petitions Committee.
 He was not re-elected in the 2013 federal election.
 He is running for office in the Rhein-Neckar constituency in the 2017 federal election.